Publication Date: The Library has issues from 2006 forward on DVD

 by Richard D. Pepperman

 Kanopy is a streaming video platform with a "Netflix-like" user experience and a broad selection of over 30,000 documentaries, feature films and training videos from thousands of producers.
-Featured producers in Kanopy's collection include Criterion Collection, PBS, New Day Films, The Great Courses, California Newsreel, Kino Lorber, Media Education Foundation, First Run Features, BBC, and many more.
-Films can be watched from anywhere, anytime by all staff and students.
+Films can be watched from anywhere, anytime by all current students, faculty, and staff.
+Only licensed films will be available when library budget is met.

 Art and Architecture in Video is an online streaming film collection with 690 videos containing over 500 hours of documentaries and interviews illustrating the theory and practice of a variety of art forms and providing the context necessary for critical analysis.